quicwg/multipath/draft-ietf-quic-multipath.md

 any of the previously validated addresses.
 Further guidance on token usage can be found in {{Section 8.1.3 of QUIC-TRANSPORT}}.

+### Immediate path initiation

+The server may receive packets for a yet unused path-ID that do not contain a path challenge.
+Such packets are valid if the can be properly decrypted and if they contain a valid connection ID. ({{path-initiation}}
+specifies that the client may send data packets immediately if "it has previously validated that address".)
+The server SHOULD create a new path, accept the packets arriving on that path from the client, and acknowledge them.

+If the server decides to not accept the packet, it MUST close the path as specified in {{path-close}}.

 ## Path Status Management

 An endpoint uses the PATH_BACKUP and PATH_AVAILABLE frames to inform the peer that it should